-It’s been half a year since I picked up from Toronto, the big city, and moved to the more affordable pastures of Kitchener-Waterloo-Cambridge (“the Tri-Cities”).
+It’s been half a year since I picked up from Toronto, and moved to the more affordable pastures of Kitchener-Waterloo-Cambridge (“the Tri-Cities”).
 I’ve covered less than a tenth of what I walked in the T dot, but it’s given me enough time and distance to reflect on how these two regions differ, how the metroscapes have changed.

 Toronto was founded as the Town of York in 1793, and has since been a focal point for development as the capital of Ontario, and an economic epicenter of the country.
 Waterloo County (the predecessor to the Regional Municipality of Waterloo) was settled around the same time, but Kitchener served as the administrative a rural seat for the area.
 It would be the mid 19th century before they became towns, and the 20th before they were cities.